rdvid/rdvid/README.md

 <br>
 <br>

- 🔭 Building small projects using Javascript, Bootstrap, React and Node :)
+ 🔭 Building small projects using Typescript, Bootstrap, Angular and Node :)

  🌱 Currently learning back-end development with Nodejs and Express through a bootcamp partnership between iFood and Cubos Academy**

  🌱 Former student of Information Technology bachelor degree by Univesp

- 🌱 Software Developer Intern at Botdoc, working with python and php
+ 🌱 Software Developer Intern at Botdoc, working with Django Rest and Typescript

  📫 How to reach me: **rafael_dvid@hotmail.com**